ABDULLAH-ibrahimm/Building-a-Decision-Tree-Classifier/README.md

 Explanation: Evaluating the model’s performance is crucial to understand how well it generalizes to unseen data.
 The evaluation includes calculating accuracy, generating a classification report (precision, recall, F1-score), and visualizing the confusion matrix.

-Step 7: Hyperparameter Tuning (Optional)
-Explanation: To improve the model's performance, we used GridSearchCV to perform hyperparameter tuning.
-This method tests various combinations of parameters (like tree depth) to find the best configuration.

-step 8: Saving the Model and Results
+step 7: Saving the Model and Results
 Explanation: After successfully building and evaluating the model, we saved it for future use.
 This allows us to quickly load and apply the model without retraining it.